• Skip to primary navigation

 Its border town status shows in the town’s demographics.
 Roughly 35% of residents are foreign born, and over 98% identify as Latino.
 San Elizario experiences poverty at a startling rate:

-• only 11% of residents over the age of 25 have a college degree
+• 65.7% of residents over 25 do not have a high school diploma

 Our community partner organization in San Elizario is Familias Triunfadoras, Inc. a women-led nonprofit founded in 2006 by a group of local community activists aiming to improve quality of life along the US/Texas border.
 Their mission is to empower women and families in this underserved region through programs emphasizing family strengthening, community unity, asset building, community development and economic self-sufficiency.